Want to record an Old-Time Pharmaceuticals song on your next album? Awesome! Here’s a simple way for making that happen.

 The length(s) of the Old-Time Pharmaceuticals song(s) you’ll be covering:

 Step 2: We send you a PayPal invoice at the rate set by law.
 For songs shorter than 5 minutes, the payment amount will be 9.1 cents per cover song, multiplied by the number of copies created.
 For songs longer than six minutes, the payment will be 1.75 cents per minute times the number of copies created.

 If you’re doing a three-minute cover of “Ramblin’ After Rain,” for example, and doing an initial run of 200 albums, the payment amount would be 9.1 cents (the federally set rate for songs shorter than five minutes) x 200 (the number of copies of the song you’re making), for a total payment of $18.20.
 (Yeah, we’re talking big money here.)

 For a five minute and 20 second cover of “Lullaby of the Sky” on the same initial run of 200 albums, the payment would be 1.75 cents per minute x 5 1/3 minutes x 200, for a total payment of $18.67.

 Step 3: You pay the PayPal invoice, then you’re licensed to record the cover song(s)!

 Q: How should I handle digital album and song sales?

 A. Digital album and song sales have the same cover-song payment rate as physical sales, so all the math is the same.
 The question of when to do the math and make the payments is definitely a little weird, though!
 We think there’s some kind of official monthly or quarterly schedule for tallying up sales and making payments, but that’s pretty intense for folk music, so please don’t worry about that with us: just tally up the sales at the end of the year and send us an email letting us know what invoice to send you through PayPal.
-If the payment would be less than $5, please save the time and postage and don’t bother.
+If the payment would be less than $5, please save the time and and don’t bother.
 Just have a coffee or some such on us.

 Q: What about streaming?